 Maybe an example will help you understand why you need to improve cash flow to fuel your business.

 Let’s say you run an e-commerce business.
 You need inventory if you want to keep cash flowing into the business.
 Poor cash flow may mean you can’t pay your suppliers, who cut off future inventory shipments so you can’t fill customer orders.
-Customers getpissed off and share their frustration across social media and in their physical communities.
+Customers get pissed off and share their frustration across social media and in their physical communities.
 Soon, orders dry up and you have few options other than to close your electronic doors.
-If you don’t have enough cash to pay for mission-critical functions like inventory, electricity, and rent (or web hosting in an e-commerce business), you may have to close in as few as a few hours.
+If you don’t have enough cash to pay for mission-critical functions like inventory, electricity, and rent (or web hosting in an e-commerce business), you may have to close in as few as a few days.

 Let’s take a look at how you can improve cash flow in your small business.